byurinov/byurinov.github.io/_posts/2017-02-05-LibreOffice-RCE.md

 `soffice -accept="socket,host=0,port=2002;urp;" -headless -nologo -nodefault -nofirststartwizard`

-if you don't need graphical output.
+-- if you don't need graphical output.

-If it is already started you can check it with NMap:
+Check if it is already started with NMap:

 > PORT     STATE SERVICE VERSION
 >